i-like-robots/express-request-mock/README.md

 const expressRequestMock = require('express-request-mock')
 ```

-The module exposes one function that accepts two arguments:
+The module exports one function which accepts two arguments:

-1. Your controller method under test which accepts a request and response object and (optional) fallthrough function.
+1. The route handler function to test which accepts a request and response object and (optional) fallthrough function.
 2. An optional hash of options for `createRequest` (the options for which are [documented here][2]).

 ```js